his984/tagmastarna/README.md

 ### MySQL terminal:

-+ drop database Tagmastarna; # delete database and all its table
++ drop database Tagmastarna; # delete Old database and all its table
 + create database Tagmastarna; # create new database called Tagmastarna
 + select * from Users; # select all user from selected database
 + show databases; # show all database ;